Return to Work

 Health Education England (HEE)’s Supported Return to Training (SuppoRTT)

 HEE reviewed supported returning to training as part of the Enhancing Junior Doctor’s Working Lives programme in 2017.
-The programme is in its early phases and has undertaken research into returning to work.
+The programme has undertaken research into returning to work.

 HEE’s proposal is to provide a financial resource to each HEE local office to procure bespoke support for returning to training.